 - Loss of household duties performed by the deceased (including property and vehicle maintenance, childcare, chores, etc.)

 Our NYC premises liability lawyers will take a personal interest in your case and secure you and your family the compensation you need and deserve.
-The attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, have secured many substantial settlements for slip, trip, and fall injuries, including multi-million-dollar payouts.
+The attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have secured many substantial settlements for slip, trip, and fall injuries, including multi-million-dollar payouts.
 Call us today for a free consultation by dialing (212) 986-7353.

 - Why Do New York Property Owners Salt Their Sidewalks in the Winter?